Boivin Lab

 Ben Boivin Research Team

 We tackle this fundamental aspect of cell signaling using complementary approaches that broadly fall into two categories.
-In our first approach, we employ animal and cellular models jointly with screening methods to gain knowledge from complex systems to identify components that are dysregulated in disease states.
-In our second approach, we build on knowledge acquired from both the literature and our own work to perform structure-function studies.
+One, we employ animal and cellular models jointly with screening methods to gain knowledge from complex systems and identify components that are dysregulated in disease states.
+Two, we build on knowledge acquired from both the literature and our own work to perform structure-function studies.

 Such studies help us understand how redox post-translational modifications of specific proteins cause structural changes that will in turn affect their enzymatic activity, protein-protein interactions and cellular function.
-Hence, while deciphering redox-regulated signaling networks and identifying unique signaling nodes is an important first step in understanding a disease state, our structure-function approach generates critical mechanistic insight that allows us to target signaling nodes in complex pathologies.
+Hence, while deciphering redox-regulated signaling networks and identifying unique signaling nodes are important initially in understanding a disease state, our structure-function approach generates critical mechanistic insight that allows us to target signaling nodes in complex pathologies.

 Overall, we study how cellular oxidants regulate phosphorylation-dependent signaling in cancer and in cardiovascular pathologies with the ultimate goal of developing strategies and technologies to restore physiological response.